Canned Answers to Stale Objections

 The

-Mass but rather the Extraordinary Form of the Novus Ordo,
+approved” Roman rite of Mass but rather the Extraordinary Form of the Novus Ordo, the Msgr.
+Anibale Bugnini reform transitional Missal in common usage in

-reform Missal of 1962.
-The immemorial
+1962.
+The immemorial traditions of the

-traditions of the Latin rite are not, nor could ever be, the subject of an
+Latin rite are not, nor could ever be, the subject of an “indult” which is the

-“indult” which is the permission to do something forbidden by human law.
+permission to do something forbidden by human law.
 The question is: Can human law make the

 immemorial worship of God illegal?
 Ss.